dmlc/xgboost/doc/tutorials/dask.rst

 case, we can partition the data according to query group, which is the default behavior of the :py:class:`~xgboost.dask.DaskXGBRanker` unless the ``allow_group_split`` is set to ``True``.
-This mode performs a sort and a groupby on the entire dataset in addition to an encoding operation for the query group IDs, which can lead to slow performance.
+This mode performs a sort and a groupby on the entire dataset in addition to an encoding operation for the query group IDs.
+Along with partition fragmentation, this option can lead to slow performance.
 See :ref:`sphx_glr_python_dask-examples_dask_learning_to_rank.py` for a worked example.

 .. _tracker-ip: